 At the inception of a hedging relationship, the Group formally designates and documents the hedging relationship to which it applies hedge accounting and its risk management objective and strategy for undertaking the hedge.
 That documentation includes identification of a specific hedging instrument, the hedged item or transaction, the nature of the risk being hedged and how the entity will test the effectiveness of changes in fair value of the hedged risks.
-These hedges are presumed to be very effective in offsetting fair value or cash flow changes.
+These hedges are presumed to be very effective in offsetting fair value or cash flow changes of the hedged.
 Further, continuing assessments are made as to whether the hedges are very effective over all the reporting periods of such designation.
-If the hedging relationship no longer meets the hedge ditem and the hedging instrument, despite that the risk management objective remains unchanged, the hedge ratio is adjusted to meet the hedge effectiveness requirements again.
-If the hedging relationship no longer meets the hedge effectiveness requirement in spite of the hedge ratio adjustment, hedge accounting is discontinued for the portion of the hedge relationship that no longer meets the requirement.
+If the hedging relationship no longer meets the hedge ditem and the hedging instrument, despite that the risk management objective remains unchanged, the hedge ratio is adjusted to meet the hedge effectiveness requirements in spite of the hedge ratio adjustment, hedge accounting is discontinued for the portion of the hedge relationship that no longer meets the requirement.

-The hedges that meet the hedge accounting criteria are classified and are accounted for under IFRS 9 as follows.

-(i) Fair value hedges
+The hedges that meet the hedge accounting criteria are classified and are accounted for under IFRS 9 as follows. (i) Fair value hedges